 React Native has introduced its latest version 0.60 with exciting key features

-For several months, React Native has been gained emerged popularity in the developer community due to highly dynamic applications that are developed using the framework.
+For several months, React Native has gained emerged popularity in the developer community due to highly dynamic applications that are developed using the framework.

-Let’s have a quick look at some of the key features that React Native 0.60 has offered to start with Auto linked-ability and new tool Upgrade Helper for simplifying the up-gradation process.
+Let’s have a quick look at some of the key features that React Native 0.60 has offered to start with Auto linked-ability and the new tool Upgrade Helper for simplifying the up-gradation process.

 1. Migration to Android X:

 In the new version 0.60, the android system for the react-native has migrated to Android X. This migration can be noteworthy as react-native applications will start utilizing Android X on their own.

 However, React-Native itself is an open-source mobile application framework and it has made migrating more easier for android developers.